 Is it any good?

-Tim Curry is likeable (and very energetic) and has moments of brilliance, but he isn't able to distract from the mess of plot holes and ill-planned nonsense.
-The rest of the main cast speak their weak lines as though their words are genius, but their understated style only works with a good script.
+Tim Curry is likable (and very energetic) and has moments of brilliance, but he isn't able to distract from the mess of plot holes and ill-planned nonsense.
+The rest of the main cast speak their weak lines as though their words are genius, but an understated style only works with a good script.
 Though there are moments of good comedic timing, most of the jokes and sight gags are obvious, flat, and crude.
 The juvenile humor and sexual innuendo will be best appreciated by the junior high and high school crowds.

-Families can talk about board games and which others, if any, might be good candidates for a movie.
-If you could make a movie based on any board game, which would you choose and why?
+Families can talk about board games and which others, if any, might be good candidates for being adapted into a movie.
 How would the movie be different from the game?

 If you could make your own movie version of Clue, what would it be like?